fredrkl/traefik-k8s-setup/README.md

 Demo on setting up Traefik in K8s.
 This demo also spins up a new AKS cluster.

+## Setup

+1. Clone/Fork this repo
+2. Create an RG in Azure and note down the name
+3. Create a GitHub secret holding a Azure Service Principal following this guide: <https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md> giving it access to the RG in step 2.

 [![Create Traefik demo AKS cluster](https://github.com/fredrkl/traefik-k8s-setup/actions/workflows/workflow.yml/badge.svg)](https://github.com/fredrkl/traefik-k8s-setup/actions/workflows/workflow.yml)